Posted on

 • www.testsite.com/login/

 Replace ‘testsite.com.’ with your domain name.
-You’ll be sent to the WordPress login page if you use either of these URLs.
+Using either of these URLs will send you to the WordPress login page.

 If the above does not work for whatever reason, you can quickly reach the WordPress login page by visiting this URL: www.testsite.com/wp-login.php.